ltrzesniewski/RazorBlade/README.md

 You can use a `@functions { ... }` block to add properties to your template (instead of a model), which the IDE will see.

 The generated template class will inherit from `RazorBlade.HtmlTemplate` by default, but you can customize this with an `@inherits` directive.
-Specifying the base class explicitly will give you access to its members in the IDE.
+Specifying the base class explicitly will give you access to its members in the IDE (IntelliSense).

 ## Example